goeunpark/min-max/README.md

 # min-max finder
-find the minimum or maximum value in an array in matlab
+find the minimum and maximum value in an array from a .txt file in matlab output data on: outputData.csv